 DORMANT OIL BAGWORM SPRAY

 Since bagworms tend to hide well, its a good idea to treat trees you’d like to protect or trees with a history of bagworms by spraying in the winter with DORMANT OIL SPRAY.
 This product will penetrate and effectively “suffocate” hibernating stages and can only be applied when its cold.

 BEST BAGWORM SPRAY

-For longer protection, go with VEGETABLES PLUS.
+Now once spring and summer arrive, you’ll need to use something stronger.
+The first option that works well is VEGETABLES PLUS.
 It’s a Permethrin based insecticide and can be applied to plants and even vegetables that are being grown for consumption.
 Its odorless and will last 2 weeks or more and should be considered if you need something strong.

 Vegetables Plus Perm: http://www.bugspraycart.com/insecticide/liquid/veg-plus-10-perm

 But the strongest is BIFEN IT and will last 1 month or more when applied to the foliage of trees and plants.
 It too is odorless but it uses an active which is somewhat new and very active on insects.
 Again, treat as needed but with Bifen, 1-2 applications should solve most any level of infestation as long as you add some Spreader Sticker listed below.